mavinii/mysite/README.md

 - 'django.middleware.security.SecurityMiddleware':

 		- The middleware provides security features for your application, such as setting HTTP headers to protect against common attacks like cross-site scripting (XSS), cross-site request forgery (CSRF), and clickjacking.

 These tests provide a safety net for my CA3 project, helping me catch bugs and regressions as I make changes to the codebase.
+Please note, for running these tests you have to run the follwoing command: `python manage.py test_name`.